jpd002/Play-Compatibility/README.md

 Still a work in progress.
 All information from the wiki (https://github.com/jpd002/Play-/wiki/Compatible-games) will be migrated here.

+# Guidelines

+The games can be tested on either platform, but you can add the info about the platform it was tested on in the report.
+The compatibility should be more or less the same for every supported platform.
+If there's conflicting reports about a game's status on different platforms it probably means there's a platform specific bug that should be addressed differently than a compatibility issue.
+In that case, please open an issue on the main repository.

+The games can be tested on the build you've made yourself.
+Just specify the commit hash of your build in the report.

 # Game statuses

 **state-playable** means that the game is fully playable.